LearnToCode180/LearnToCode180/README.md

 ### Hello everybody 👋

-I'm Anas, a Master's Degree Student 👨‍🎓 of Information Systems and Intelligent Systems, and I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.
+I'm Anas, a 2nd Year Master's Degree Student 👨‍🎓 of Information Systems and Intelligent Systems, and I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.

 - 👨🏽‍💻 I’m currently working on an NLP project based on the extraction of information from the recommandations of the High Authority of Health (HAS) on a case of low back pain application to build knowledge graphs.
 - ⚡ Fun fact: I'm a beatboxer, I love sport and reading everything about science.